marcelofern/marcelofern.github.io/assorted/library/index.md

 - Collins, Michael and Price, Matthew - The Story of Christianity.
 - Reader's Digest - Jesus and His Times.
+- Kerninghan, Brian - UNIX A History and a Memoir ([review](assorted/library/unix-a-history-and-a-memoir/index.md))

 ## Finances